OctopusDeploy/blog/blog/2022-04/best-practices-spaces/index.md

 ### Controlling access to deployment resources

-Before we introduced spaces, you had some control of the visibility of projects using teams with scoped roles.
+Before we introduced spaces, you had some control over the visibility of projects using teams with scoped roles.
 However, this could become difficult to manage.
 It was hard to stop items like deployment targets from being re-used by new projects.

 Spaces give you a convenient way to control access to a group of related resources without complicated permissions.
 You can grant a team member full or read-only access to the spaces they need, and they can then switch between them quickly using the space switcher.